xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 program clearly.
 It teaches others just as it allows them to further adept the codebase to suit their own needs, to further share and to remix.

-Programmers are smart and lazy.
-After doing a task more than a few times, a good programmer's intuition will be to automate the task.
+Good programmers are lazy in the right way.
+After doing a task more than a few times, a programmer's intuition will be to automate the task.
 For example, we often use the `rsync` command to back up our documents; however, after a few months of running it manually, we can delegate that task to the built-in scheduler called `cron`.
-Humanists may not have the same automating impulse, but they can save just as much time with automation.
-As the daily computing tasks of humanists are considered in these terms, inefficiencies and causes of unnecessary repetition can be eliminated.
-The saying normally goes that if you do it more than *once*, automate.
-You have to know, however, exactly *what* to automate.
-When backing up your files, do you want to back up the whole system or a few select folders?
-How often should the backup script run?
-The answers become apparent only after extensive manual use.
-As we introduce automated "daemons" that run tasks on our behalf, we want to make sure we think through any unintended side-effects, be they technological, personal, or political.
+Similar strategies can be used to improve bibliographic management, manuscript preparation, and research and editorial workflows.[^ln-caleb]

 Although programmers are lazy, they are lazy in the right way.
-Doing things badly or in a haphazard fashion accumulates technological, intellectual, and eventually an ethical debt to yourself and your community.
+Doing things badly or in a haphazard fashion accumulates technological, intellectual, and eventually an ethical debt owed to ourselves and to our peers.
 Code comments (or the lack of them) are a common site of egregious laziness: it is easy to skip documenting your code or to document insufficiently.
-"It just works, why bother?"
+It just works, one might say, why bother?
 However, a piece of code that makes perfect sense today may seem impenetrable tomorrow.
-Without comments, time needs to be spent to recreate the reasoning behind the original implementation.
-Similarly, we advise our students against simply cutting and pasting code snippets from our tutorials.
-We want them to follow our thinking, to annotate, and to review their notes regularly.
-In the social context, lazy practices are unethical because they "bank" against the labor of others in the future, saving one's own time now at the expense of someone else's later.
-Doing things the right way the first time costs less than making up for it down the line.
+Without comments code becomes difficult to alter and to maintain.
+For these reasons we advise our students against simply cutting and pasting code snippets from our (or anyone else's) tutorials.
+We want them to think independently, to annotate, and to review their notes.
+In the broader academic context, lazy practices are unethical because they "bank" against the labor of others in the future.
+They make research more difficult to share and to replicate.

 <!---
 JS: Mention the CS chair observation?
 DT: I don't think we should mention his name.
 But perhaps a footnote, if you can find a way to phrase it.
 --->

+[^ln-caleb]: The public GitHub code repository of W. Caleb McDaniel, a historian at Rice University, is exemplary in this regard.

 ## 2 Digital Humanities Core